sgoka-axway/axway-open-docs/content/en/docs/apim_policydev/apigw_gw_instances/configure_http_strict_transport_security.md

         * **includeSubDomains**: Specifies this rule applies to all of the site's subdomains as well.
 Defaults to enabled.
 4. Click **OK**.

-## Configure an HSTS profile for SSL interfaces
+## Configure an HSTS profile

 The HSTS profile is not configured in SSL interfaces by default.
-To enable HSTS, perform the following steps.
+To enable it, perform the following steps.

 1. In Policy Studio, create a new project **From existing configuration** in the same directory of the node manager configuration (`apigateway/conf`).
 2. Click **Environment Configuration > Listeners**.